Transport evidence for the surface state and spin-phonon interaction in FeTe$_{0.5}$Se$_{0.5}$: RESULTS AND DISCUSSION

 Where $B$ is the magnetic flux density, $d$ is the sample thickness, $l$ is the mean free path, and $\mu_s$ is the surface carrier mobility.
 The bulk conductivity $\sigma_{xy}^b$ can be expressed by the semiclassical form:

 Where $p_{eff}$ is the effective carrier concentration and $\mu_{b}$ is the bulk carrier mobility.
 The fitting matches well with the experimental data and gives $P_{eff}$ = 1.65$\times$ 10${{}^{23}}$ m$^{-3}$ and $l$ = 179 nm.
 The acquired value of the mean path for FeTe$_{0.5}$Se$_{0.5}$ is larger than that of FeSe (30 nm for the outer hole pocket $\beta$ and 80 nm for the inner hole pocket $\delta$ in the Brillouin center)\cite{37}, but close to that of Bi$_{2}$Se$_{3}$ (235 nm)\cite{19}.
-Intriguingly, from equations (3)-(5), the obtained mobility of the surface state (6440 cm$^{2}$V$^{-1}$s$^{-1}$) is almost ten times larger than that of the bulk state (610 cm$^{2}$V$^{-1}$s$^{-1}$).
-To be more specific, figure 5 shows the ratio of the surface state conductivity to the total conductivity ($\sigma_{xy}^{s}/\sigma_{xy}$).
+Intriguingly, from Eqs.
+(3)-(5), the obtained mobility of the surface state (6440 cm$^{2}$V$^{-1}$s$^{-1}$) is almost ten times larger than that of the bulk state (610 cm$^{2}$V$^{-1}$s$^{-1}$).
+To be more specific, Fig. 5 shows the ratio of the surface state conductivity to the total conductivity ($\sigma_{xy}^{s}/\sigma_{xy}$).
 In the low magnetic field range, the surface state accounts for about 5\% to a maximum of 20\%.
 Despite the relatively small weight, the surface state can dominate the low-magnetic-field electrical transport with much higher mobility induced by the Dirac-cone-like band dispersion.
+The resonance Hall conductivity and nearly linear magnetoresistance have also been observed to serve as the evidence of nontrivial topological state in highly efficient thermoelectric materials\cite{lcc,pang}.